 Some occupations require civil service testing and specialized assessments.
 The tests are used to validate physical and mental ability and skills required for the position.
 The exams vary in length from several hours to half a day or more.
 You will find required exams in law enforcement, the Foreign Service, postal workers, air traffic control specialists, and other related occupations.
 See the chapters on law enforcement and the Postal Service for more information.
-The information listed below provides a brief summary of the major job occupations that require written exams and a list of their web sites where you can go for additional information.
+The information listed below provides a brief summary of the major job occupations that require written exams and a list of their websites where you can go for additional information.

 Applicants for the Federal Aviation Administration’s (FAA) Air Traffic Control positions must graduate from an accredited Air Traffic Certified Training Institution (AT-CTI).
 AT-CTI schools send names of students enrolled in their program to the FAA.
 There is an AT-CTI database of names for tracking purposes until graduation and recommendation.
 After enrollment in an AT-CTI program, students take FAA's authorized pre-employment test.
 This test determines an individual's aptitude to become an air traffic control specialist.

 The Department of Homeland Security (DHS) employs thousands of Border Patrol agents.
 Applicants must pass The U.S. Border Patrol Logical Reasoning Test to be considered for positions.
 The test evaluates how well applicants can read, understand, and apply critical thinking skills to factual situations.
 Agents must read and study laws, legal commentary, and regulations.
 Applicants who successfully pass the entrance screening exam and are hired will receive extensive training at their Border Patrol Academy.
-A free 60-page study guide is available on their Web site.
+A free 60 page study guide is available on their web site.

 All applicants must successfully complete a thorough medical and psychological exam, a polygraph interview and an extensive background investigation.
 U.S. citizenship is required.
 Other proficiency tests may be required to verify language skills, etc. Visit our CIA Jobs page listed below for an introduction to available CIA occupations and to required civil service exams.

-In order to apply for a job, you must first register online.
+In order to apply for a position, you must first register online.
 After registering, you can apply to any vacancy currently posted.
 When applying to a vacancy, carefully read and respond to the application questions.
 The application process can take up to one year to complete depending upon an applicant's qualifications and the current hiring needs of the FBI.
 It includes passing a written civil service test, interview, polygraph examination, physical fitness test, physical, and a thorough background investigation.

 Application procedures for employment with the Department of State vary according to your career choice.
 Foreign Service Officers, for example, must pass the Foreign Service Officer Selection Process.
 Students must also meet certain criteria and deadlines for the program they choose to enter.